laisiyuan-code/Electric-Power-generator/README.md

 5. **Install the Pulleys and Shafts**

    Install the pulleys according to the transmission path below:

-   **Transmission path:**

-   STS GT .21 Engine
-   ↓
-   `C-HTPA16S3M100-A-P5`
-   ↓ Timing belt
-   `C-HTPA48S3M100-A-P10`
-   ↓ Same shaft
-   `2 × C-HTPA25S3M100-A-P10`
-   ↓ Timing belt
-   Set of `C-HTPA25S3M100-A-P5`
-   ↓ Same shaft
-   `C-HTPA16S3M100-A-P5`
-   ↓ Timing belt
-   `C-HTPA40S3M100-A-P8`
-   ↓
-   `57BYA94-48-01` BLDC Motor

-   The first `C-HTPA16S3M100-A-P5` pulley is mounted to the engine output.
+   1. The first `C-HTPA16S3M100-A-P5` pulley is mounted to the engine output.

-   This drives the `C-HTPA48S3M100-A-P10` pulley through the first timing belt.
+   2. This drives the `C-HTPA48S3M100-A-P10` pulley through the first timing belt.

-   On the same shaft as the `C-HTPA48S3M100-A-P10`, install the two `C-HTPA25S3M100-A-P10` pulleys.
+   3. On the same shaft as the `C-HTPA48S3M100-A-P10`, install the two `C-HTPA25S3M100-A-P10` pulleys.

-   These drive the set of `C-HTPA25S3M100-A-P5` pulleys through the second timing belt.
+   4. These drive the set of `C-HTPA25S3M100-A-P5` pulleys through the second timing belt.

-   On the same shaft as the `C-HTPA25S3M100-A-P5` pulley set, install the second `C-HTPA16S3M100-A-P5` pulley.
+   5. On the same shaft as the `C-HTPA25S3M100-A-P5` pulley set, install the second `C-HTPA16S3M100-A-P5` pulley.

-   This final `C-HTPA16S3M100-A-P5` pulley drives the `C-HTPA40S3M100-A-P8` pulley connected to the BLDC motor.
+   6. This final `C-HTPA16S3M100-A-P5` pulley drives the `C-HTPA40S3M100-A-P8` pulley connected to the BLDC motor.

-6. **Install and Tension the Timing Belts**
+7. **Install and Tension the Timing Belts**

    Install the timing belts between each pulley pair.